thomas-zahner/website/content/posts/i-like-rust.md

 where only a subset of the language should be used.
 Although it is natural for a language to evolve to some extent, too much change can be unhealthy.
 My feeling about Rust is that its foundations are so robust that it won't change as radically as other languages have over time.
+Rust guarantees that once a feature is released, contributors will continue to support that feature for all future releases and breaking changes are only introduced in new editions. [^3]

 ## Types

 Personally, I think it is a bad decision to use dynamically typed languages for anything other than small projects or scripting.
-Look at any popular dynamically typed language (Python[^3], PHP[^4], JavaScript[^5], ...) and you will see the same trend; the desire for more type safety.
+Look at any popular dynamically typed language (Python[^4], PHP[^5], JavaScript[^6], ...) and you will see the same trend; the desire for more type safety.
 Unfortunately, those languages will never be able to achieve type safety.

 Some people, especially beginners, think languages without static types are "easier".
 Every programming language (maybe with the exception of assembly) has some sort of type system.
 The main difference between statically and dynamically typed languages becomes apparent when programmers make mistakes.
 With statically typed languages the compiler complains about the mistake.
 In dynamically typed languages the program will crash at runtime, or worse lead to subsequent bugs that will be noticed only much later.
 Catching errors at runtime, perhaps in production, is far worse than a compiler error message.
 So it would only seem natural for programmers to prefer statically typed languages, unless you never make mistakes.